Keeping children safe online

-We have always made safeguarding children our highest priority at Connex, which is why we’d like to make light of recent research by the NSPCC with regards to internet safety.
+We have always made safeguarding children our highest priority at Connex Education, which is why we’d like to reiterate what NSPCC have bought to light in their recent research in regards to internet safety, and how we can keep children safe online.

 According to a poll by child safety experts, only one in five (19%) of mothers and fathers with youngsters aged 8 – 13 are frequently discussing how to stay safe online with their children.